aduud21/heckerbot/README.md

 Email: contact-adudu21@proton.me

-if you have two slash commands named the exact same, run this (via runcode) to remove the duplicate:
+if you have two slash commands named the exact same, run this (via runcode) to remove the duplicate?:
 ```js
 const { GatewayIntentBits, Partials, Client } = require('discord.js');
 const client = new Client({